-Martti Koskenniemi, Jan Klabbers, Olivier Ribbelink & Andreas Zimmermann
+Martti Koskenniemi, Jan Klabbers, Olivier Ribbelink & Andreas Zimmermann327

 The law on recognition of States and the law regarding State succession have often been regarded as indeterminate in their contents.
-While two general conventions on State succession have been drafted, one of which has entered into force, most commentators agree that very few rules regarding State succession (if any) are easily recognizable and applicable.
+While two general conventions on State succession have been drafted, one of which has entered into force, most commentators agree that very few rules regarding State succession (if any) are easily recognisable and applicable.
+In the opinion of some authors, the normative guidance provided by the 1978 and 1983 Vienna Conventions has proved to be rather limited, that is, although the conventions provide for a common vocabulary, they hardly amount to a stable set of clear-cut rules to be applied in cases of State succession328.
 Consequently, resort is often had to other factors in order to determine the proper solution to problems arising out of a succession of States.
-With recognition, many textbooks suggest, matters are even worse: the topic is felt to be politicized to such an extent as to discourage legal analysis.
+With recognition, many textbooks suggest, matters are even worse: the topic is felt to be politicised to such an extent as to discourage legal analysis.

-The documents submitted in the framework of the CAHDI's Pilot Project and analyzed in the preceding chapters confirm this picture along two broad lines.
-First, the documents seem to indicate that indeed few rules are clearcut: the practice of States when it comes to State succession in respect of treaties, and especially in respect of debts and property, indicates a variety of solutions chosen by parties, and a number of distinct approaches adopted.
+The documents submitted in the framework of the CAHDI's Pilot Project and analysed in the preceding chapters confirm this picture along two broad lines.
+First, the documents seem to indicate that indeed few rules are clear cut: the practice of States when it comes to State succession in respect of treaties, and especially in respect of debts and property, indicates a variety of solutions chosen by parties, and a number of distinct approaches adopted.
 Practice is varied to such an extent that hard and fast rules are difficult to discern.